 Counselling by an Aboriginal agency will be provided unless the parents state in writing that they do not wish to receive such counselling.

-If a child is placed for adoption in another state, the Secretary of DHHS or principal officer is able to transfer guardianship of the child to the adoption authority in the other state by renouncing guardianship in Victoria.
+If a child is placed for adoption in another state, the Secretary of the DHHS or principal officer is able to transfer guardianship of the child to the adoption authority in the other state by renouncing guardianship in Victoria.
 This does not cancel the adoption consents.
 Note that this process is unusual and would only occur after consultation with the natural parents.

 In most situations, a child cannot be adopted unless consent has been given by all parents whose consent is required.
 However, if the welfare and interests of the child are at stake, a court may make an order dispensing with the requirement for a parent to give consent.

-Consent can be dispensed with when:
+Consent can be dispensed with in a number of situations, including when:

-1 the person cannot, after reasonable enquiry, be found;
+1 the person, after reasonable enquiry, cannot be found;

 2 the person’s mental or physical condition makes them incapable of properly considering the consent;